Your Ultimate Guide to Japanese Game Localization in 2022

 Japanese gamers value the quality of in-game graphics as much as the storyline.
 Female viewers like detailed images in pale, soft manga-style colors.

 Because of media criticism, Japan’s video game industry is self-regulatory.
 Although games are rarely prohibited in Japan, titles containing several scenes of excessive violence have been modified.
-There are two essential standards to keep in mind: Gamers should not play as killers or torturers; children and innocent people should not be killed.
+There are two essential standards to remember: Gamers should not play as killers or torturers; children and innocent people should not be killed.

 Singular errors, translated idioms, and shortened text are common game translation errors that irritate Japanese gamers.
 Always proofread your content or, better yet, order translation quality assurance, which allows translators to play the game and identify any additional VO or dubbing issues.